-In the Adirondack Wild, public lands comprise 95 percent of the county - spanning one million acres of forest, mountains and lakes.
+In the Adirondack Experience It, Region, public lands comprise 95 percent of the county - spanning one million acres of forest, mountains and lakes.
 It is one of the only areas in the entire Adirondack Park where you can charter Adirondack float plane rides with a licensed Adirondack guide for a backcountry camping or fishing trip.

 In Blue Mountain Lake, the namesake mountain and lake can be seen from Adirondack Experience - The Museum at Blue Mountain Lake's grounds.
 Known as the "Smithsonian of the Adirondacks," the museum spans several manicured acres and boasts multiple buildings filled with historic treasures.

 Incredible Wilderness Recreation